GranotOn/Keg/docs/events.md

 {
     bool OnKeyPressedEvent(KeyPressedEvent &e)
     {
-        std::cout << `A key was pressed!` << std::endl;
+        // Event recieved
     }

-}
     void OnEvent(Event &e)
     {
         // Step 1: Initialize dispatcher with the desired type and pass the recieved event to it.
         EventDispatcher<KeyPressedEvent> dispatcher(e);

         // Step 2: Call the Dispatch() method and pass a binded function to it, that should be activated iif the event is of type KeyPressedEvent. dispatcher.Dispatch(std::bind(&DispatcherExample::OnKeyPressedEvent, this, std::placeholders::_1));

+    }
 }
 ```